JULY 11, 2015

 Spectator Fees: Entrance fee to the park for all spectators is $2 per person and is payable AS YOU BOARD THE SHUTTLES.
 The $2 fee per athlete is already included in each athletes’ registration fee.
 For spectators, please have exact change ready.
 Please be considerate of the Echo Resort and pay your $2 with a smile.
 It is because of them that we are able to hold this event.

 IMPORTANT!!
 A reminder that ALL athletes must ride their bikes from the parking areas near the High School/County Fairgrounds to the race site on race morning.
 There will be NO drop-off zone near the race site.
 It is a two-lane road that CANNOT accommodate 1000 cars!
 Shuttles from the Fairgrounds for friends and family will begin at 5:30AM!!!
 Plan to arrive early to ensure plenty of time for your pre-race routine!
 The city of Coalville is hosting an antique car “Cruise In” on the same day as the triathlon.
 This means everyone will need to park at North Summit High School, North Summit Junior High School, or the Summit County Fairgrounds in Coalville on Saturday morning.
-Athletes will ride their bikes to the race venue (an easy ~2 mile bike ride), and spectators will take the shuttle (FREE THIS YEAR!!).
-Please bring exact change.
+Athletes will ride their bikes to the race venue (an easy ~2 mile bike ride), and spectators will take the shuttle (please TIP the driver!).
 There will be no bike drop-off in the transition area on Friday.
 Please be sure to thank Wasatch Kids for their donation of buses!

 Inclement Weather/Alternate Plans